Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Male vs. Female

 The personality of the Don Sphynx is similar in both males and females.
 Their care is also the same, regardless of sex.
-The only notable difference is size.
-Males will be larger and more muscular than females.
+The only notable difference is the size.
+Males are larger and more muscular than females.

-If you’re looking for a Don Sphynx kitten, they’re hard to find.
-If you do find a breeder, these kittens usually come with a high price tag.
+If you’re looking for a Don Sphynx kitten, you may have trouble finding one.
+If you find a breeder, the kittens are usually expensive.
 Make sure your breeder is responsible, knowledgeable, and willing to let you visit the property and animals.

 Welcoming a Don Sphynx into your family will give you a loyal friend and companion for life.
 They require a bit more care in terms of grooming and body temperature regulation, so you’ll need to be sure you understand the commitment before taking on this responsibility.

 If you have the time and love to offer a Don Sphynx, they will reward you with the same in return.
-Whether you choose a male or female, you’re getting a unique and beautiful cat with a huge personality.
+Whether you choose a male or female, you’ll get a unique and beautiful cat with an endearing personality.

 Related Articles